tbrlpld/100-days-of-code/log.md

 ## Day 10: October 25, 2019, Friday

 ### Today's Progress
-Continued learning about API Star and testing with `pytest`.
-Extended the car API with update and delete features and added testing for all endpoints.
+Continued learning about API Star and testing with `pytest` #100DaysOfWeb @TalkPython @Pybites Extended the car API with update and delete features and added testing for all endpoints.
-#100DaysOfWeb @TalkPython @Pybites

 ### Thoughts
 I do like the simplicity of `pytest` alot!